 In some cases, it’s easy to know when a child is ready to start using the potty.
 He may notice when his nappy is wet first, and may then, over a period of a few weeks, become aware that he is actually peeing.
 After that happens, it probably won’t be long until he knows when he is about to go, and if you encourage him to talk about it – in a low-key kind of way – you can then ask if he wants to use the potty.

 If you have not already bought some suitable underpants, make sure you have some ready for when the child expresses an interest.
 But if he says that he wants to keep wearing nappies, just nod and say that it’s his choice.
 Toddlers generally want as much independence as they can get, and this is an area where it is much easier if they can make their own decisions.

 What about night-time training?

 At night, obviously, your child is asleep.
-And many children sleep so deeply that they are not aware that their bladders are full until they wake up to find their bed wet.
-This is uncomfortable and embarrassing for them, so the best thing to do is to keep the child in nappies – or pull-ups – until he regularly wakes up dry in the morning, or gets up of his own accord in the night to go to the bathroom.
+Many children sleep so deeply that they are not aware that their bladders are full until they wake up to find their bed wet.
+This is uncomfortable and embarrassing for them, so the best thing is to keep the child in nappies – or pull-ups – until he regularly wakes up dry in the morning, or gets up of his own accord in the night to go to the bathroom.
 There is likely to be the occasional wet bed even then, so make sure you minimise the child’s embarrassment, changing the bed without comment, giving him an extra hug, and not mentioning it to anybody in his hearing.